knewlin713/Deep-Learning-FInal/README.md

 -open the Command Prompt and type python --version to verify that Python has been installed correctly -Set up a Virtual Environment: It's good practice to work within a virtual environment, especially for larger projects or when working with multiple Python projects.
 In requirements 2 and 3 we named this environment deepfried.
 So run conda activate deepfried

+**If the steps above do not work, the computer might need to be manually switch the the older outdated version of python.
+Navigate to settings PATHS/ENVIRONMENTS and try move the old python path to the top of the list.

+** this cause alot of other processes to crash in one of our other computers so this is not reccommended

 MAC:
+-we reccommend the installation of home brew to help with installing the older version of python